 Any sport that involves physical contact or increases your risk of falling — including football, soccer, gymnastics, skiing and skateboarding — also increases the risk of a broken arm.

-People with conditions that weaken bones, such as osteoporosis and bone tumors, are at higher risk of a broken arm.
+Conditions that weaken bones, such as osteoporosis and bone tumors, increase your risk of a broken arm.
 This type of break is known as a pathological fracture.

 The prognosis for most arm fractures is very good if treated early.
-But complications may include:
+But complications can include:

 - Uneven growth.
-Because a child's arm bones are still growing, a fracture in a growth plate — the area where growth occurs near each end of a long bone — can interfere with that bone's normal growth.
+Because a child's arm bones are still growing, a fracture in the area where growth occurs near each end of a long bone (growth plate) can interfere with that bone's growth.

 - Osteoarthritis.
 Fractures that extend into a joint can cause arthritis there years later.